dagraham/etm-dgraham/README.md

         ────────────────────────────────────────────────────────────
         * lunch @s 1p fri_

 and *etm* understands that you want the coming Friday, Dec 20.
 Now suppose that you will be in California on Friday and you want Pacific, not Eastern time.
-Then add an entry for `@z`
+Then add an entry for `@z`.

         start
         local datetime: Fri Dec 20 2019 4:00pm EST